Country Pecan Pie Recipe

 Country Pecan Pie recipe by Classic Golden Pecans.

-The word “pecan” is derived from the Algonquin tribe’s — one of the largest and most widespread groups of Native Americans — word “pecane” which translates to “nuts requiring a stone to crack.”
-Grown in the Southern part of the U.S., pecans are one of the only major tree nuts in North America.
-While there are many nutritional benefits to eating pecans, they’re also a main ingredient in one of Louisiana’s most indulgent holiday staples — pecan pie!
+The word “pecan” is derived from "pecane," an Algonquin word meaning "nut requiring a stone to crack."
+Grown in the South, pecans are one of the only major tree nuts in North America.
+And while there are many nutritional benefits to eating pecans, they’re also a main ingredient in one of Louisiana’s most indulgent holiday staples — pecan pie.

 For more than 25 years, the folks at Classic Golden Pecans have been serving premium pecan products, like shelled nuts, pepper jelly, fudge and more.
-Visit their website or Lafayette store to choose from their wide selection.
-Then, channel your inner Louisiana grandma and test out this fabulous pecan pie recipe from the owners of Classic Golden Pecans for your next holiday gathering.
+Visit their store in Lafayette to choose from their wide selection — then test out this fabulous pecan pie recipe from their archives.

 Ingredients for Country Pecan Pie: